rapiddweller/rapiddweller-benerator-ce/doc/kafka_access.md

     format='json' encoding='UTF-16'/>
 ```

+### auto.offset.reset

+When connecting to a topic, a client declares which group it belongs to
+and the group is assigned a message offset, which is stored on the server.
+When messages with a higher offset exist in the queue or are sent to it,
+the Kafka server sends them to the client and increases the saved offset.

+The client declares its group using the setting `group.id`, which Benerator
+sets to `default`, if not provided explicitly.

+When a client reconnects, the Kafka server remembers the client group's
+offset and delivers the new messages.

+This is the good case.
+In some situations, this method has issues:

+- New client group

+- Topic was deleted and recreated

+- messages have been deleted

+- You name it

+Therefore, a client must declare an offset reset strategy (`auto.offset.reset`)
+to be applied in such a case.
+The setting can have the following values

+- `earliest`: automatically reset the offset to the earliest offset

+- `latest`: automatically reset the offset to the latest offset

+- `none`: throw exception to the consumer if no previous offset is found for the consumer's group

 ### key.attribute

 In order to tell a Kafka exporter which data to use as key to the exported message,
 specify the attribute name as ```key.attribute```, for example using an order priority as key:

 ```xml
 <setup>
     <kafka-exporter id='exporter' bootstrap.servers='localhost:9094' key.attribute='priority' topic='kafka-demo' format='json'/>